jmerali3/Ocean_Flow/README.md

 ### Step 6 - Gaussian Posterior

 The Gaussian posterior are values sampled from the joint probability distribution of the functions of seen and unseen data.
 Some pretty detailed linear algebra gets us to this point, and if you are curious, you can read more about it in the sources listed at the end of this README.
+The implementation is in the function [plot_crash_coordinates_gauss_posterior](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow.py#L197).

 We are now continuously sampling from a joint distribution that takes into account the ground truth data to get values at a much higher granularity.